Luis Antonio Tagle: Congregation for the Evangelization of Peoples (2019–2022)

+Dicastery for Evangelization: Section for First Evangelization and New Particular Churches (2022-present)

-On February 22, 2021, Tagle was appointed by Pope Francis as a new member of the Administration of the Patrimony of the Holy See.
-On June 9, 2021, the pope named him member of the Congregation for the Oriental Churches.
-On June 1, 2022, the pope named him member of the Congregation for Divine Worship and the Discipline of the Sacraments.
-Tagle was appointed as the Pro-prefect for the Section of Evangelization of the Dicastery for Evangelization.
+Tagle was appointed as the pro-prefect for the Section of Evangelization of the Dicastery for Evangelization.
 Due to the enforcement of the Apostolic Constitution Praedicate Evangelium on June 5, 2022, many changes have been made to the Roman Curia.
 The new Dicastery of Evangelization was formed as a merger of the Congregation for the Evangelization of Peoples and the Pontifical Council for Promoting the New Evangelization.
-According to the new apostolic constitution, this new dicastery is directly headed by the Supreme Pontiff as its Prefect, while being assisted with two pro-prefects, one of which is Tagle.
+According to the new apostolic constitution, this new dicastery is directly headed by the supreme pontiff as its prefect, while being assisted with two pro-prefects, one of which is Tagle.

-Tagle was inducted to the Legion of Honour at Villa Bonaparte on February 15, 2024, by French Ambassador to the Holy See Florence Mangin, who gave him the insignia for the rank of "Officer".
-Tagle received the award in the presence of Philippine Ambassador to the Holy See Myla Grace Ragenia C. Macahilig, Gerard Timoner III, Nathaniel Imperial and Fr.
-Gregory Ramon Gaston.
+Tagle was inducted to the Legion of Honour at Villa Bonaparte on February 15, 2024, by French ambassador to the Holy See Florence Mangin, who gave him the insignia for the rank of "Officer".
+Tagle received the award in the presence of Philippine ambassador to the Holy See Myla Grace Ragenia C. Macahilig, Gerard Timoner III, Nathaniel Imperial and Gregory Ramon Gaston.
 Pope Francis appointed Tagle as his special envoy to the 10th National Eucharistic Congress, held from July 17–21, 2024.
 He celebrated the closing Mass in Lucas Oil Stadium with approximately 50,000 people in attendance.